nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Finding persons_

 Finds all persons that match your search term.
-You may search for substrings within a persons name, or for tags the user must be tagged with.
+You may search for partial matches within a persons name, or for tags the user must be tagged with.
 If you specify multiple search terms, only those people which match ALL criteria will be returned.

 | Format                                        | Example                        | What the example does                                                  |
 |-----------------------------------------------|--------------------------------|------------------------------------------------------------------------|